SwooshyCueb/irods_client_http_api/README.md

                 "timeout_in_seconds": 3600
             },

-            // Defines required OIDC related configuration
+            // Defines required OIDC related configuration.
-            "oicd": {
+            "oidc": {
-                // The ip address or hostname of the OIDC provider "config_host": "oidc.example.com",
+                // The hostname or ip address of the OIDC provider.
+                "config_host": "oidc.example.com",

-                // The port the OIDC provider is listening on "port": "8080",
+                // The port the OIDC provider is listening on.
+                "port": "8080",

-                // The path to the OIDC well-known endpoint "uri": "/realms/example/.well-known/openid-configuration",
+                // The path to the OIDC well-known endpoint.
+                "uri": "/realms/example/.well-known/openid-configuration",

-                // The client id associated with the application given by the OIDC provider "client_id": "irods_http",
+                // The client id associated with the application given by the OIDC provider.
+                "client_id": "irods_http",

-                // URI pointing to the irods HTTP API auth endpoint "redirect_uri": "https://rods.example.com/irods-http/0.9.5/authenticate"
+                // URI pointing to the irods HTTP API auth endpoint.
+                "redirect_uri": "https://rods.example.com/irods-http/0.9.5/authenticate"
             }
         },